 women receive less than half the annual bonus that males receive at 3, 726 compared with 7, 496; and

 women occupy 35% of senior management roles compared with 65% men.

 This is evidently deeply unjust for many reasons and these statistics cannot be ignored.
 Particularly as the other studies have raised strong financial cases for promoting women in their workforce.
 It was also found that companies with more women on the board have:?

 53% higher return on equity; and

 This is clear evidence that companies should seek to promote women within their organisations.
 Rather than inhibit their progression as this can lead to greater profits and productivity.

 A diverse and inclusive workforce

+In an ideal world, every member of an organisation would be treated equally with dignity.
+Each member has their fair share of resources whether that be access to work or equitable pay.
 It is difficult to dispute that this should be the ultimate goal as a business owner.
 A happy workforce should be a more productive and profitable one.
 Therefore, organisations must ensure that their people management practices champion this fundamental principle.Diversity and inclusion are rising up the agenda in many organisations and this is a positive move.
 However, the pace of progress towards realising equality of opportunity is still painfully slow.